rlemaigre/Easy-UndoRedo/README.md

-Vue-UndoRedo is a very simple implementation of a typical undo redo stack for VueJS.
+Easy-UndoRedo is a very simple implementation of a typical undo redo stack for VueJS.

 # Installation